kerk0100/data_extraction/README.md

 * http://api.nanaimo.ca/dataservice/v1/sql/DevelopmentApplications/ (line 156 in [main.py](main.py))

 To run the program:
+* This program is written with python 3.9.6
 * Install requirements: `````$ pip install -r requirements.txt`````
 * From command line: `````$ python main.py [URL] [primary key]`````
   * If you do not include arguments when running the program, it will give you prompts to add the input within the program